Madhavi Krishnan (dancer): Career

 Krishnan began winning prizes at dance competitions at the age of five.
 At the age of 14, she travelled to Chennai, India to learn the Kathakali dance under dancer Gopinath Thangamani, and the Bharatanatyam dance under dance instructor T.V.
 Soundarajan.
 She toured India and Southeast Asia with her roommate Ganga.
 While performing in Chennai, she was spotted by actor and comedian T. S. Durairaj, and appeared in his 1963 drama film Aayiram Kalathu Payir.
 She then went on to appear in over 30 films.
 Most of the films she appeared in were in Tamil, but some were either in Telugu or Malayalam.

 Krishnan returned to Singapore in 1970 and became both a founding member and the principal dancer of the newly-established National Dance Theatre Company.
 With the company, she performed in Moscow, Kharkiv, Tehran, Jakarta, Korea, various locations across Western Europe and the United States.
-She choregraphed Thaipusam for the Adelaide Festival in 1971.
+She choreographed Thaipusam for the Adelaide Festival in 1971.
 She was awarded the Cultural Medallion under the dance category in 1979.

 Krishnan was inducted into the Indian Hall of Fame Singapore in 2022.